vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/context-test-debugging.md

 1. A basic knowledge of the problem.
 For example, all participants knows Kubernetes.

-2. An good understanding of the system, a system expert, or an expert who can interact with internal or external components.
+2. A good understanding of the system, a system expert, or an expert who can interact with internal or external components.

 3. Access to the system, preferably in pairs.